 With an increasing number of interviews taking place over video, don’t underestimate their importance.

-For management consultants a video interview might be best option, if client commitments make in person meetings difficult.
-Making a good impression at this stage can be crucial and may be your only opportunity to do so.
+Making a good impression at this stage is crucial and may be your only opportunity to do so.
 Such interviews are every bit as important as face to face.

 Check that both sides know account and connection details: Skype can be especially problematic in this regard.
 Decide who is calling who.